jduss4/grandma_margaret_recipes/Casseroles/Candace's Tater Tot Burger Casserole.md

 # Tater Tots & Burger

-Origin: Candace, grandma's daughter and my mom, though I'm confident she didn't make this up
+Origin: Candace, grandma's daughter and my mom, though I'm confident she didn't make this up.
+Mom would also like to go on the record: "I have NEVER made tater tot casserole, let alone give my mom a recipe for it.
+Yuck!"

 ## Ingredients